DimaMukhin/intern.apply-android/README.md

 Now simply run the tests by doing the following:
 4. In the "intern.apply.internapply.SystemTests" package, right click on "SystemTests.java" and click on "run 'SystemTests'"

+IMPORTANT Note!
+Once you start the system tests, please do not stop them in the middle.

 ## unit tests

 There are no units to test.
 The application is implementing a thin client architecture, all the business logic is in the back-end server.